Philadelphia Blazers: Relocation

-Despite making a decent account of themselves on the ice, the Blazers were no match at the box office for the Philadelphia Flyers of the established National Hockey League, who played at the then-state-of-the-art Spectrum.
-While competing with an NHL team would likely have been difficult in the best of circumstances, for the Blazers matters were made worse since their debut coincided with the Flyers becoming competitive on the ice, posting their first winning record before ultimately winning consecutive Stanley Cups in the two following seasons.
+Despite making a decent account of themselves on the ice, the Blazers were no match at the box office for the Flyers of the established National Hockey League (NHL), who played at the then-state-of-the-art Spectrum.
+While competing with an NHL team would likely have been difficult in the best of circumstances, for the Blazers matters were made worse as their debut coincided with the Flyers becoming competitive on the ice, posting their first winning record before ultimately winning consecutive Stanley Cups in the two following seasons.
 With no reasonable hope of the Blazers overcoming poor attendance at the Civic Center, which averaged less than 50% of capacity, Brown and Cooper sold the Blazers to Jim Pattison after only one season.
 Pattison moved the team to Vancouver.

-The last active Philadelphia Blazer player in major professional hockey was Dave Hutchinson who retired in 1983-84 NHL season.
-The last active Philadelphia Blazer was Ron Plumb who played in England until 1986.
+The last active Blazers player in major professional hockey was Dave Hutchinson, who retired after the 1983–84 NHL season.
+The last active Blazer at any level was Ron Plumb, who played in England until 1986.